- Table of Contents

 Cultural and Contextual Differences

-Understanding the psychology of color and its role in brand awareness allows businesses to make informed decisions when designing their brand identity.
+Understanding the psychology of colour and its role in brand awareness allows businesses to make informed decisions when designing their brand identity.
 It's a captivating aspect of branding that highlights the intricate interplay between design and consumer perception.

 The Rise of Sensory Branding